 - Change out your black tea bags for green or white tea

-- Use a bit of baking soda and salt to lift surface stains, then rinse with hydrogen peroxide twice a week
+- Use baking soda and salt to lift surface stains

-- Brush with whitening toothpaste immediately after you finish the cup to keep stains from setting
+- Brush with whitening toothpaste immediately when you’re able to

 Ultimately, we want to stress that, despite the potential for pesky stains, drinking tea is good for you.
-For example, Green tea contains the chemical compound fluoride which has been show to substantially strengthen teeth.
+For example, Green tea contains the chemical compound fluoride which has been show to strengthen teeth substantially.
 It has been shown to kill bad breath causing bacteria and viruses in the mouth.